-This photo was taken the first day I met Zeus.
-He had himself backed as far as he could into a corner and if he could have made himself invisible, he would have.
+This photo was taken the first day I met Zeus, in 2013.
+He had himself backed into a corner and wished he could make himself invisible.
 We were contacted by the shelter supervisor about a 10 month old flat coated retriever mix who was so fearful of everything, he was deemed not adoptable.
 His only way out of the shelter would be a rescue-only exit.

-We needed to evaluate him to make sure that with this fear came no aggressive behaviors.
+We evaluated him to make sure that with this fear came no aggressive behaviors.
 When it was time for his shelter evaluation the supervisor had to carry him from his kennel out to the observation area.
 Zeus was so petrified, he defecated and urinated all over himself and her.
-What could have possibly happened in his young life that could cause him such great fear of people?
 Although only 36 lbs, it took two of us to carry him to the car.
 Once in his foster home, he found a spot he felt safe and to this day that is his favorite place to be.

 Every day, his foster mom made it a point to give high value treats to her pups on the patio while Zeus watched from the ferns.
 After seven months, he tentatively walked up and took a piece of frozen banana and peanut butter from her hand.
-Baby steps.
 It was nine months before she could enter a room without having him leave, and over a year before he would allow her to touch him.
 Now, at night when watching TV with the other dogs, he will enter the room and find a spot on the carpet away from everyone near the door.
-Baby steps, he still needs an exit strategy.
 Zeus has learned to play with the other two dogs and has become bonded with Hawkeye whom he looks for cues and security.
 While he still does not trust other people, now he will make it a point to peek through the back door at friends that come to visit, before quickly retreating.